creativetimofficial/ct-vue-material-dashboard-2-pro/README.md

 - [PhotoSwipe](https://photoswipe.com/) - JavaScript image gallery for mobile and desktop, modular, framework independent
 - [Quill](https://quilljs.com/) - A free, open source WYSIWYG editor built for the modern web
 - [Wizard](https://www.cssscript.com/multi-step-form-bootstrap/) - Animated Multi-step form for Bootstrap
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Vue Material Dashboard 2 PRO You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!